Smart-Machine/Learn-Go/README.md

 The init statement will often be a short variable declaration, and the variables declared there are visible only in the scope of the `for` statement.

-**Note**:Unlike other languages like C, Java, or JavaScript there are no parentheses surrounding the three components of the for statement and the braces { } are always required.
+**Note**: Unlike other languages like C, Java, or JavaScript there are no parentheses surrounding the three components of the for statement and the braces { } are always required.

 ```go
 package main